 Table 2: Kentucky SUD Benefits Coverage with Expenditure Authority

-SUD Benefit Medicaid Costs Not

-Authority Otherwise

-Matchable

-Early Intervention (Screening, Brief State plan

-Intervention and Referral to Treatment) (Individual

-services

-covered)

-Outpatient Therapy (Individual; Group; State plan

-Family; Collateral) (Individual

-services

-covered)

-Intensive Outpatient Program State plan

-(Individual

-services

-covered)

-Partial Hospitalization Treatment State plan

-(including Day Treatment for (Individual

-children/youth under the age of 21) services

-covered)

-Residential Treatment State plan Services provided to

-(Individual individuals in IMDs

-services

-covered)

-Medically Supervised Withdrawal State plan Services provided to

-Management individuals in IMDs

-Medication-Assisted Treatment (MAT) State plan Services provided to

-individuals in IMDs

-Methadone treatment for opioid State Plan Services provided to

-dependence (contingent on individuals in IMDs

-this 1115

-demonstration

-waiver of

-NEMT)

-Peer Support (including Parent/Family State plan Services provided to

-Peer Support) individuals in IMDs

-Crisis Intervention (including Mobile State plan

-Crisis) (Individual

-services

-covered)

-Residential Crisis Stabilization State plan Services provided to

-(Individual individuals in IMDs

-services

-covered)
+SUD Benefit Medicaid Authority Costs Not Otherwise Matchable Early Intervention (Screening, Brief Intervention and Referral to Treatment) State plan (Individual services covered) Outpatient Therapy (Individual; Group; Family; Collateral) State plan (Individual services covered) Intensive Outpatient Program State plan (Individual services covered) Partial Hospitalization Treatment (including Day Treatment for children/youth under the age of 21) State plan (Individual services covered) Residential Treatment State plan (Individual services covered) Services provided to individuals in IMDs Medically Supervised Withdrawal Management State plan Services provided to individuals in IMDs Medication-Assisted Treatment (MAT) State plan Services provided to individuals in IMDs Methadone treatment for opioid dependence State Plan (contingent on this 1115 demonstration waiver of NEMT) Services provided to individuals in IMDs Peer Support (including Parent/Family Peer Support) State plan Services provided to individuals in IMDs Crisis Intervention (including Mobile Crisis) State plan (Individual services covered) Residential Crisis Stabilization State plan (Individual services covered) Services provided to individuals in IMDs

 - 59. Methadone Treatment Services.
 "Methadone Treatment Services" will be covered in the Medicaid state plan.
 A waiver of the NEMT assurance is granted for Methadone Treatment Services to allow the state not to provide NEMT for methadone services to all Medicaid beneficiaries, except that NEMT for methadone services will be provided for children under age 21 who are subject to EPSDT, former foster care youth, and for pregnant women.
 (A waiver of the NEMT assurance for all other Medicaid covered services is granted for beneficiaries eligible through the new adult group, as defined in 42 CFR 435.119, except for beneficiaries in that group who are under age 21 and subject to EPSDT, pregnant, medically frail, survivors of domestic violence, or former foster care youth.) - a.
-The components of Methadone Treatment Services are defined in the Medicaid state plan. - 60.
-SUD Implementation Protocol.
-The state must submit a SUD Implementation Protocol within one hundred twenty (120) calendar days after approval of this demonstration.
+The components of Methadone Treatment Services are defined in the Medicaid state plan. - within one hundred twenty (120) calendar days after approval of this demonstration.
 The protocol must be approved by CMS.
 The state may not claim FFP for services provided in IMDs until CMS has approved the SUD Implementation Protocol.
 Once approved, the SUD Implementation Protocol will be incorporated into these STCs, as Attachment D, and once incorporated, may be altered only with CMS approval.
 After approval of the SUD Implementation Protocol, FFP will be available prospectively, not retrospectively.
 Failure to submit a SUD Implementation Protocol or failure to obtain CMS approval will be considered a material failure to comply with the terms of the demonstration project as described in 42 CFR 431.420(d) and, as such, would be grounds for termination or suspension of the IMD expenditure authority.
 Failure to progress in meeting the milestone goals agreed upon by the state and CMS will result in a funding deferral or withholding.